Why is it important that I give my name as it appears on my passport when booking air?

 (formerly "Trip Protection Plus with Cancel Anytime")

 We offer a cancel anytime plan from Allianz Global Assistance.
-This plan will pay you:
+This plan can pay:

-A- 100% cash back if you cancel for a covered reason.
+A- 100% reimbursement if you cancel for a covered reason.

 What are some key reasons on why Tripmasters recommends Travel Insurance strongly?